alexandercoabad/AgilA8_spi/README.md

 > (see below) - any program that stored ordinary data at those two
 > addresses will now silently hit the SPI controller instead of RAM.
 > That controller only reaches an external device once the QSPI Pmod's
-> RAM B chip-select trace has been cut (see "How it works" below) - on
+> RAM B chip-select trace is open - either permanently cut, or cut with
+> a jumper header installed and the shunt removed (see "How it works"
+> above).
+On an unmodified board, or with the jumper shunted closed,
-> an unmodified board, writes there are functional but only reach the
+> writes there are functional but only reach the still-populated
-> still-populated internal PSRAM chip, not anything external.
+> internal PSRAM chip, not anything external - and with no software
+> interlock protecting against it either way.

 Instructions are fetched separately, as two consecutive bytes from external flash (big-endian: high byte at PC, low byte at PC+1) - flash